wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 ## When is my swab test? {#swab-when}

-You will complete a swab test closer to the end of your SHN.

-Additionally, from 25th January onwards, you will also take a swab test on arrival in Singapore.
+You will be required to take a swab test on arrival.
 This rule applies to all travellers.

+You will also complete a swab test closer to the end of your SHN.

 ## When and where can I check my swab test results? {#check-swab-results}